-Heading Aim Actions and Outputs Measurables and Outcomes Timescale Efficiencies and savings To continue to seek opportunities for shared services and efficiency savings with the Human Tissue Authority (HTA), the Care Quality More developments in the area of shared Finance staffing provision arrangement with the HTA.
+Heading Aim Actions and Outputs Measurables and Outcomes Timescale Good value HFEA Publish required transparency and other information (on website and data.gov.uk).
+Government requirements met.
+Throughout year To continue to seek opportunities for shared services and efficiency savings with the Human Tissue Authority (HTA), the Care Quality Commission (CQC) or other organisations.
+Maximise benefit of finance resources shared with HTA by spreading good practice and working efficiently to deliver finance services.
 Ensuring the HFEA's financial and HR systems and processes are as efficient as possible.
-March 2015 and beyond Commission (CQC) or other organisations.
-Continue with the Service Level Agreement (SLA) with the CQC for certain HR services, and use Civil Service Learning as a key learning and development provider.
+Log of benefits of sharing finance resource.
+Throughout year Continue with the Service Level Agreement (SLA) with the CQC for certain HR services, and use Civil Service Learning as a key learning and development provider.
 SLAs in place, monitored and managed.
 HR support for recruitment, some learning and development and occupational health in place.
 Strategic HR function retained by the HFEA.
 Quantifiable ongoing efficiencies made by HFEA.
+Throughout year

-Throughout year Continue to receive support services from the CQC, via the existing SLA.
+Heading Aim Actions and Outputs Measurables and Outcomes Timescale Good value HFEA Continue to receive support services from the CQC, via the existing SLA.
 Facilities services fulfilled; SLA in place, monitored and managed.
 Working relationship facilitates a range of other initiatives, e.g. the HR and Facilities SLAs, and the ad hoc arrangement with the HTA for strategic HR advice and guidance, referred to earlier in this Business Plan.
+Throughout year To continue to work collaboratively with other regulators for the benefit of stakeholders.
+Continued discussions with regulatory bodies in the devolved nations.
+Joint working protocols and MoUs where appropriate.
+Increased understanding between organisations about what information should be shared and in what circumstances.
+Alignment of organisational processes and standard operating procedures (SOPs).
 Throughout year